emojicode/emojicode.github.io/src/guides/compile-and-run.md

 🍉
 ```

-`🍯` works like 🍨 and creates a dictionary from the listed values.
-This
+This creates a dictionary from the listed values and stores it in the
-dictionary is stored into `dictionary`.
+`dictionary` variable.

 The method to access a dictionary is also called `🐽`, so intuitively we would
 write: